8 min read

 While the strong growth in the industrial sector does have this added cost, we are fortunate that tenant demand is strong, and we expect rising rents will offset much of the impact of these input price increases.

 We currently estimate that the input cost inflation I described before, with steel being the most significant factor, creates an approximate $6 to $8 per square foot increase in total project costs.

 Using our current market rent assumptions, this increase in cost is not expected to have a material impact on the stabilized cash NOI yields for our development portfolio, which we continue to forecast to be between 6.1% and 6.6%.
 However, while we are hopeful that these cost increases and availability issues resolved more quickly than we have budgeted, the situation remains fluid.
 Therefore, we will continue to actively monitor the potential impacts on our projects’ timing and yields.

 Co-CEO & Director

-It would be my expectation that the actual inflation that’s really taking place on the ground is more than what the headlines would report.
-So all of the managers who live and eat and sleep and breathe these businesses every day, they’re doing the best they can to control their costs, to get their supply chains humming and working and making sure that they’re charging appropriate prices to earn a good margin of whatever product or service they’re providing.
+I would expect that the actual inflation taking place on the ground is more than what the headlines would report.
+So all of the managers who live and eat and sleep and breathe these businesses every day, they’re doing the best they can to control their costs, to get their supply chains humming and working, and make sure that they’re charging appropriate prices to earn a reasonable margin of whatever product or service they’re providing.

-And to sum it up, and I think I mentioned it in the comments, we think the dumbest thing you could do right now is to lock in low, long-term rates of return.
-So we don’t plan to be geniuses or the smartest people in the room, but we try not to be the dumbest.
+And to sum it up, and I think I mentioned it in the comments, we believe the dumbest thing you could do right now is to lock in low, long-term rates of return.
+So we don’t plan to be geniuses or the most intelligent people in the room, but we try not to be the dumbest.
 So as long as we don’t do stupid things, the good things compound.